 AI technology has become increasingly sophisticated in recent years.
-So many products and services now rely on the technology to provide automation and intelligence that it is deeply and irrevocably intertwined with our everyday world.
+So many products and services now rely on technology to provide automation and intelligence that it is irrevocably intertwined with our everyday world.
 Whether through devices we use to enable convenience at home or in the way products we use all the time are manufactured, its impact is everywhere, driving innovation in just about every aspect of our lives.
 But there are missing pieces to this puzzle that still cause frustration for end-users and present significant challenges for researchers trying to improve how AI technology performs.

 Before his passing in 2018, Microsoft co-founder Paul Allen dedicated an admirable amount of time and resources to solving an essential challenge that seems to come up again and again: The fundamental lack of common sense in AI technologies.
 Mr. Allen, whose Allen Institute for Artificial Intelligence (AI2) launched Mosaic to continue addressing this problem, framed it like this:

 “Early in AI research, there was a great deal of focus on common sense, but that work stalled.
 AI still lacks what most 10-year-olds possess: ordinary common sense.
 We want to jump start that research to achieve major breakthroughs in the field.”

 Allen’s analogy highlights a big problem with the current state of deep learning technologies.
 As intelligent as our AI products often are, they still can’t answer extremely simple questions that we might ask a co-worker or our spouse.
 For example, “If I paint this wall red, will it still be red tomorrow?”
 To illustrate how far we have to go to solve this problem, Oren Etzioni, CEO of AI2 cites the example that “…when AlphaGo beat the number one Go player in the world in 2016, the program did not know that Go is a board game.”
 Until we solve for this, AI’s potential for success will be limited to narrow applications.